r3eckon/BNG-BeamLegalRacing/README.md

 * beamLR/races/INSERT RACE CLUB/progress              (Race club progress, repeat for each club)
 * beamLR/currentTrackEvent                            (Current track event progress)

+**After updating check the *Read Before Playing* section of this readme for important information and a quick overview of major update features**

 If you are experiencing issues after updating the mod, try a **clean** userfolder install and copy over your backup.

 ## BeamNG Update Userfolder Migration Process